 If deploying the nuclear option blunts minority obstruction on appointments and, hence, undermines the "tribalism" that pundits regularly assail as the source and consequence of this obstruction, then applying these precedents in practice should shorten deliberations.
-Both majority leaderships that have deployed these modifications, have insisted they strike at the heart of the problem.
+Both majority leaderships that have deployed these modifications have insisted that they strike at the heart of the problem.
 As it turns out, political scientists largely endorse this logic.
-Much theoretical work in the field has concentrated on the growing divide between the parties, arguing that this growing partisanship foments the obstructionism that senators complain about.
+Much theoretical work in the field has concentrated on the growing divide between the parties, arguing that this growing partisanship foments the obstructionism that senators complain about (Hollibaugh and Rothenberg 2018; Ostrander 2015; McCarty 2000; Primo, Binder, and Maltzman 2008).

-The typical explanation for appointments politics emphasizes the role of partisan polarization, abetted by super-majoritarian Senate procedures: the greater the policy differences between the parties, the more determined that obstruction, and taking advantage of the Senate's rules, the longer its deliberations.
-McCarty and Razaghian explain the lengthening Senate deliberations as resulting from "the super-majoritarianism of the Senate ... [which] gives partisan and ideological minorities a strategic opportunity to have an impact on public policy by delaying nominations that would pass on a simple majority vote...."
-(1999:1125).
-This explanation also informs Eric Ostrander's (2015) recent analysis of contemporary appointments and Hollibaugh and Rothenberg's 2017 model of presidential nominations.
-In all these theoretical models, senators in the minority oppose the president's nominees on policy grounds - the more polarized the parties, the stronger their opposition.
-That opposition motivates the senators to obstruct the nomination for as long as they can to delay the delivery of those policy options nominees would carry out and, as the opposition party, they oppose.
-The degree of polarization, then, becomes a meter of potential obstruction intensity and its amplification by the Senate's rules the method for stretching deliberations.
-In this analysis, the easiest way to moderate the obstructionism involves striking at its procedural amplification - the rules that govern floor deliberations.
+The typical explanation for appointments politics emphasizes the role of partisan polarization, abetted by supermajoritarian Senate procedures: the greater the policy differences between the parties, the more determined that obstruction, and the more likely senators will take advantage of the Senate's rules and lengthen its deliberations.
+McCarty and Razaghian explain the lengthening Senate deliberations as resulting from "the super-majoritarianism of the Senate ... [which] gives partisan and ideological minorities a strategic opportunity to have an impact on public policy by delaying nominations that would pass on a simple majority vote" (1999, 1125).
+This explanation also informs Ostrander's (2015) recent analysis of contemporary appointments and Hollibaugh and Rothenberg's (2018) model of presidential nominations.
+In all these theoretical models, senators in the minority oppose the president's nominees on policy grounds-the more polarized the parties, the stronger their opposition.
+That opposition motivates the senators to obstruct the nomination for as long as they can to delay the delivery of the policy options nominees would carry out, which they oppose as the opposition party.
+The degree of polarization, then, becomes a meter of potential obstruction intensity and its amplification by the Senate's rules on the method for stretching deliberations.
+In this analysis, the easiest way to moderate the obstructionism involves striking at its procedural amplification-the rules that govern floor deliberations.

-The complaints about partisanship and the rules changes justified by those complaints suggest changing the rules should have a wholistic effect, first reducing the length of the Senate's floor deliberations and, then, having a similar effect on those stages that lead up to those floor deliberations.
+The complaints about partisanship and the rules changes justified by those complaints suggest changing the rules should have a holistic effect, first reducing the length of the Senate's floor deliberations and, then, having a similar effect on those stages that lead up to those floor deliberations.
 The theoretical explanation for how floor deliberations affect the previous stages in general implies that presidents and committee leaders anticipate the results of the final stage and adjust their behavior in earlier stages accordingly so as not to unnecessarily prolong the appointments process.
-Thus, as Eric Ostrander has argued, presidents and committee leaders adopt a "[role] in which [they]...anticipate and adapt to the wishes of the Senate" majority (Ostrander 2015:1163).
-By this logic, reducing partisan obstructionism in the final stage would then reduce obstruction throughout the process, as well.
+Thus, as Ostrander (2015, 1063) has argued, presidents and committee leaders adopt a "[role] in which [they] ... anticipate and adapt to the wishes of the Senate" majority.
+By this logic, reducing partisan obstructionism in the final stage would then reduce obstruction throughout the process as well.